Hugopikachu/plymouth-theme-chain/README.md

 plymouthd; plymouth show-splash; sleep 3; plymouth ask-for-password; sleep 2; plymouth quit
 ```

-If you are satisfied with the result, you can rebuild your initrd/ramfs.
+If you are satisfied with the result, you can rebuild your initrd.

 You can use [this](https://wiki.archlinux.org/index.php/plymouth) entry in Archwiki for more information about settting up Plymouth and changing themes.